-As mentioned above, causes of the condition may be genetic.
+As mentioned earlier, causes of the condition may be genetic.
 It is often observed in twins.
 Research studies also state that the frequency would increase, if a first-grade relative suffers from the disorder.

 Intoxication also increases the phenomenon of sleepwalking.
 If the person is an alcoholic and has a family history of this disorder, then he is certainly susceptible.
 An alcoholic gets affected by it after the excessive consumption of alcohol, even though he may not have any family history of this disorder.

-The regular consumption of sedatives, and any kind of drugs that help in relaxation for a long period of time, may also be the reason behind the frequent sleep strolls.
-Similarly, the consumption of neuroleptics (medicines which are used to treat psychosis), stimulants, and antihistamines (drugs that are used to cure allergic reactions) could also result in this disorder.
+Regular consumption of sedatives, and any kind of drugs that help in relaxation for a long time, may also be the reason behind the frequent sleep strolls.
+Similarly, the consumption of neuroleptics (medicines which are used to treat psychosis), stimulants and antihistamines (drugs that are used to cure allergic reactions) could also result in this disorder.

-There are also some medical causes that result in walking during sleep.
-Arrhythmia patients tend to sleepwalk, when they experience an abnormal pulse.
-This is not exactly normal sleepwalking; however, it is a very natural reaction of the human body against an internal abnormality.
+Some medical causes also result in walking during sleep.
+Arrhythmia patients tend to sleepwalk when they experience an abnormal pulse.
+This is not exactly normal sleepwalking; however, it is a natural reaction of the body against an internal abnormality.
 The affected people often wake up during the stroll.
-Similarly, fever may also be one of the causes of this disorder.
+Fever may also be a cause of this disorder.

 Nighttime asthma and seizures can also cause a person to sleepwalk.
-Another reason could be obstructive sleep apnea (respiratory problem).
-It is a condition wherein the breathing abruptly stops or pauses for a few seconds.
+Another reason could be obstructive sleep apnea (respiratory problem), wherein the breathing abruptly stops or pauses for a few seconds.
 Psychiatric disorders such as multiple personality disorder, post-traumatic stress disorder, panic attacks etc., are also some of the common causes.